MicrosoftDocs/SupportArticles-docs/support/windows-client/system-management-components/signed-powershell-script-fails-hash-mismatch.md

 title: Hash of the file does not match when running signed PowerShell script
-description: This article provides resolutions for an issue where the execution of a signed PowerShell script fails with an error message. ms.date: 07/19/2022 ms.custom: sap:Security development ms.reviewer: milanmil ms.author: v-sidong
+description: This article provides resolutions for an issue where the execution of a signed PowerShell script fails with an error message. ms.date: 07/19/2022 ms.reviewer: milanmil ms.author: v-sidong
 author: mrmilanmm
+ms.prod: windows-client
-ms.technology: windows-dev-apps-desktop-app-ui-dev
+ms.technology: windows-client-system-management-components
+ms.custom: sap:powershell, csstroubleshoot

 ---
 #  Hash of the file does not match when running signed PowerShell script

-_Applies to:_ &nbsp;Windows 10
+_Applies to:_ &nbsp;Windows PowerShell

 ## Symptoms